 We’ve stayed both in resorts and beach vacation rentals and both have their pros and cons.
 I always recommend staying somewhere that has a heated pool because Florida weather is temperamental and if it’s not beach weather, you can still enjoy swimming in a pool!

 Our favorite resorts we’ve stayed at are Cedar Cove Cottages (right on the beach but no pool) and Tortuga Beach Resort (across the street from the beach, great pool) on the south side of the island.
 On the north side, we’ve stayed in a couple of different Airbnb locations and beach vacation rentals.
-I recommend renting from Anna Maria Vacations for the best prices (you don’t have to pay all the extra fees you do for Airbnb and VRBO) and lots of great options!
+I recommend renting from Anna Maria Vacations for the best prices (you don’t have to pay all the extra fees you do for Airbnb and VRBO) and lots of great options with the best places to choose from.
+They were one of the best rental companies I found

 There were only a handful of shops and restaurants still closed on Anna Maria Island and all of our favorites (other than Eat Here, which was closed for construction) were open!
 There’s definitely plenty open to enjoy!